- See a full list of publications

 After completing my BSc in Sociology at the University of Leicester, I studied for my MA and PhD in Sociology at Brown University in the USA.
 In 2012 I was awarded an Honorary Doctorate in Medicine from Umeå University in Sweden.

 My first academic position was at the MRC Medical Sociology Unit (now MRC Social and Public Health Science Unit) at the University of Glasgow, where I worked as a researcher on the West of Scotland 2007 Study of health in the community.
-Thereafter I joined Warwick University as a lecturer and subsequently the University of Leicester as Senior Lecturer, Reader and Professor of Sociology, before coming to York in 2013.
+Thereafter I joined Warwick University as a lecturer and subsequently the University of Leicester as Senior Lecturer, Reader and Professor of Sociology, before coming to York as Professor and Head of Department in 2013.

-My main research interests lie in the sociology of health and illness and the sociology of gender, and especially the connections these two fields, This is reflected, for example, in my most recent single authored book Women's Health and Social Change (Routledge) which was shortlisted for the BSA Sociology of Health and Illness Book Prize.
+My main research interests lie in the sociology of health and illness and the sociology of gender, and especially the connections these two fields, This is reflected, for example, in my most recent single authored books, Women's Health and Social Change (Routledge, 2009) which was shortlisted for the BSA Sociology of Health and Illness Book Prize and the 2nd edition of The Sociology of Health and Medicine (Polity, 2014) which was Highly Commened in the 2015 BMA Book Awards.

-Most recently I have been engaged with colleagues at Leicester and Loughborough Universities in a project on managerial identities in the English NHS (funded by NIHR) and with Ming Lim (University of Leicester) and Carlo Ruzza (Trento University) on a AHRC ‘Connected Communities’ study of the changing role of the third sector in health care.
+I was recently engaged with colleagues at Leicester and Loughborough Universities in a project on managerial identities in the English NHS (funded by NIHR) and with Ming Lim (University of Leicester) and Carlo Ruzza (Trento University) on a AHRC ‘Connected Communities’ study of the changing role of the third sector in health care.

 Kuhlmann, Ellen and Annandale, Ellen (eds.)
 (2012) The Palgrave Handbook of Gender and Healthcare, second edition (London: Palgrave).
 [Click on this link for more information from the publisher]…..